FirewallPheline/Cyberattack-Python-Quiz/README.md

 ## 📥 **Installation Instructions** 🛠️

-Follow the steps below to get the game up and running on your local machine:
+Follow the steps below to get the game up and running on your local machine: Please click green code button for other installation options!

 1. **Clone the Repository** 🔽
    Open your terminal or Git Bash and run the following command to clone the repository: